 Now that you understand what a Fishbone Diagram looks like and how you might draw one, let’s review the pros and cons of the technique when it is used for root cause analysis.

-First, let’s review the pros of a Fishbone Diagram.
+First, let’s review the pros of using Fishbone Diagrams for root cause analysis.

 Let’s start with the fact that a Fishbone Diagram is fairly easy to use.
 Like 5-Whys and Brainstorming (which can be used to develop the “bones”) the technique is simple to learn and apply.